ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

    - Converting time zones
    - Calculating time differences

-2. Configure it in Claude Desktop
+2. Configure it in Cursor IDE

 3. Test by asking Claude:
    - "What time is it in Tokyo?"